Seven simple steps to achieving your goals

 4. Develop your skillset

 It is very possible that a new goal will necessitate learning a new skill or will require some form of personal growth.
 Figure out what new knowledge you will need, or what new skills you will have to develop.
-Find the best source for gaining this knowledge and invest wisely to develop the assets you need.
+Find the best source for gaining this knowledge and invest wisely to develop the assets you need on your path to success.

 5. Take the first step